dandante/mt.com/index.md

   "Old Kimball" makes my socks roll up and down in a terrible frenzy."
   "...fresh and alive, brilliantly played and innovative within the style.
-It takes a high degree of artistry and discipline to express yourself within a style of music and not mutilate it."
+It takes a high degree of artistry and discipline to express yourself within a style of music and not mutilate it.."